History-deterministic Parikh Automata: Definitions

 \section{Definitions}

 An alphabet is a finite nonempty set~$\Sigma$ of letters.
-As usual, $\epsilon$ denotes the empty word, $\Sigma^*$ denotes the set of finite words over $\Sigma$, $\Sigma^+$ denotes the set of finite nonempty words over $\Sigma$, and $\Sigma^\omega$ denotes the set of infinite words over $\Sigma$.
+As usual, $\epsilon$ denotes the empty word, $\Sigma^*$ denotes the set of finite words over $\Sigma$, and $\Sigma^+$ denotes the set of finite nonempty words over $\Sigma$.
 The length of a finite word~$w$ is denoted by $\size{w}$ and, for notational convenience, we define $\size{w} = \infty$ for all infinite words~$w$.
 Finally, $\occ{w}{a}$ denotes the number of occurrences of the letter~$a$ in a finite word~$w$.

-\subparagraph*{Semilinear Sets}
+\subsection{Semilinear Sets}